 - Privacy considerations for sensitive online information

-The Certification Foundation exam is a 90-minute, 90-item, objective test.
+The Certification Foundation exam is a 100-minute, 105-item, objective test.

-The Foundation exam is composed of 90 multiple choice items.
+The Foundation exam is composed of 90 scored multiple choice items and 15 non-score multiple choice trial items.
 There are no essay questions.
-Each correct answer is worth one point.
+Each non-trial item correct answer is worth one point.

 It is important to note that Certification Foundation is not itself an IAPP certification; you must pass both the Certification Foundation and a designation exam to achieve certification.